 3. “A Beauty with brains”

 First of all, I forgive myself for once believing this was a compliment and smiling at being described as such.
-Most who use the “beauty with brains” phrase have something alike to those who used #girldad; they claim the saying has a somewhat positive motivation to encourage girls/women to invest in their intellect not merely their looks.
+Most who use the “beauty with brains” phrase as a compliment have something alike to those who used #girldad; they claim the saying has a somewhat positive motivation to encourage girls/women to invest in their intellect not merely their looks.
 Yet these people fail to question why.
 Why guys don’t get described as “beauty with brains”?
 Because it is expected that they have “brains”, it wouldn’t be “exceptional” for them.
-Why are women- particularly conventionally pretty women- expected to be dim-witted, less intellectual so much so that “beauty with brains” is used to say “oooh I’ve found a rare one, that has both pretty looks and a smart mind?”
+Why are women- particularly “conventionally pretty” women- expected to be dim-witted, and less intellectual so much so that “beauty with brains” is used to say “oooh I’ve found a rare one, that has both pretty looks and a smart mind?”
 Because historically, girls and women were kept out of spaces where they could invest in their intellect- schools.
 We have been told for ages that how we look matters more than what we know; in fact, if we know too much we are seen as a threat.
 They have been groomed to be preoccupied with their beauty and their ability to be domestic/caregivers.
 So you see, the supposedly “dumb yet pretty” woman is a product of society’s sexism and those who use the ‘beauty with brains’ phrase as a complement are not only displaying their ignorance of that fact.
 Above all, the reason why this phrasing is everything but “empowering” is that it is an underhanded compliment, “beauty with brains” is used to praise individual women by shaming others; it implies that this woman is not like others, she’s more valuable, worthy of respect and fair treatment.
 And this is the reason we women love it, we are very much part of the structures which oppress us and our own internalized sexism loves the idea of us being special/exempt/more deserving than other women.
 Feminism advocates that we all be treated equally.
 All humans are beautiful in their own way and we all have brains.

 4. Miss independent/superwoman/strong woman